kgiszewski/G42.Safer/README.md

 ## What is this?

 WebApi does not protect automatically for XSS, this library is an attempt to make responses to a consuming client safer.
-Note that is uses the terminology of `safer` and not `safe`.
+Note that it uses the terminology of `safer` and not `safe`.
 Please consider this as only one-layer of protection.
 You should present a malicious user with several layers of defense.

 ## Theory of defense